Professional Connections - International Healthcare Recruitment

 Q: Is it okay to practise my religion in Saudi Arabia?

-A: Islam is the official religion.
-Muslim nurses will find ample facilities for prayer.
-Non-Muslims may practise privately, but public religious displays are restricted.
+Islam is the official religion of the Kingdom.
+Muslim nurses will find numerous prayer facilities in hospitals and public spaces.
+Non-Muslims may practise privately, though public religious displays, gatherings, or symbols are not permitted.

 Q: What should I wear in Saudi Arabia?